The Essential Billie Holiday: Carnegie Hall Concert Recorded Live

-The Essential Billie Holiday: Carnegie Hall Concert Recorded Live is a live album by jazz singer Billie Holiday that was recorded on November 10, 1956 at Carnegie Hall in New York City.
-The two concerts promoted Billie Holiday's autobiography, Lady Sings the Blues.
+The Essential Billie Holiday: Carnegie Hall Concert Recorded Live is a live album by jazz singer Billie Holiday, recorded on November 10, 1956, at Carnegie Hall in New York City.
+The two sets promoted Billie Holiday's autobiography, Lady Sings the Blues.

 Content

 Between songs, Gilbert Millstein of The New York Times read aloud four lengthy passages from her autobiography, Lady Sings the Blues.
 The narrated parts of the concerts were not included until the re-release on CD in 1989.

 The autobiography was ghostwritten.
 Norman Granz, her manager, suspected she had never read it.

 In the liner notes of the album Millstein wrote:

-The critic Nat Hentoff of Down Beat magazine, who attended the Carnegie Hall concert, wrote the remainder of the sleeve notes on the 1961 album.
+The critic Nat Hentoff of DownBeat, who attended the Carnegie Hall concert, wrote the remainder of the sleeve notes on the 1961 album.
 He wrote of Holiday's performance: